koszeggy/KGySoft.Drawing/Specific/GdiPlus/KGySoft.Drawing/.nuspec/readme.txt

 - Creating GIF animations even in high color.
 - Converting between various pixel formats preserving transparency if possible.
 - Useful extensions for the Icon, Bitmap, Image, Metafile and Graphics types.

+💡 Tip:
+- For technology-agnostic solutions that can be used on any platform see the KGySoft.Drawing.Core package.
+- For WPF specific solutions see the KGySoft.Drawing.Wpf package.
+It makes possible to create managed, fast accessible bitmap data for the WriteableBitmap class, supporting all pixel formats.